John Howard Society of Sudbury

 World Suicide Prevention Day

-The commemoration in 2024 will take place at the Elizabeth Street Gazebo in Bell Park form 1-4 pm.
+The commemoration in 2024 will take place at the Elizabeth Street Gazebo in Bell Park on September 8 from 11 am -2 pm.
 It is a family friendly event.

 “Creating hope Through Action”